imayush-chauhan/flick_tv/README.md

 ## License

 This project is for educational purposes only.
-Netflix and its content are trademarks of Netflix, Inc.
+FlickTv and its content are trademarks of FlickTv, Inc.

 ## Support